waynechungvs/PSLab/CONTRIBUTING.md

 sf org create scratch --definition-file config/project-scratch-def.json --alias pslab-scratch --set-default
 ```
 ### Deploy the Source Code
-Push the entire project to your development org:
+Push the entire project to your development org

 ### Assign Permissions
 Assign the **`PSLabUser`** permission set to your user to ensure you have access to all components: